 How It Is Done

-For a woman who is having problems with her menstrual cycle or who cannot become pregnant, more than one blood sample for progesterone testing may be needed to help identify the problem.
+A health professional uses a needle to take a blood sample, usually from the arm.
+Sometimes more than one blood sample may be needed.
 A sample may be taken each day for several days in a row.

 How It Feels